visioninhope/foundationallm/docs/deployment/authentication-setup-entra.md

 Now that Entra authentication is fully configured, restart the Core API and chat applications to apply the changes.
 Navigate to your chat application or refresh the page if it is already open.
 It should automatically prompt you to sign in with your Microsoft Entra account.

-### Restarting Core API and Chat UI applications in an ACA Deployment
+### Restart Core API and Chat UI applications in an ACA Deployment

 To restart the Core API and Chat applications in an Azure Container Apps (ACA) deployment, you will need to navigate to the Core API and Chat applications and restart their container revisions, as indicated in the following Azure Portal screenshot: